Milwaukie Redevelopment Area 5-Year Action Plan

 • How do these two survey's help develop a plan?
 There is nothing in them that addresses what residents want to see in Milwaukie - a grocery store, maybe.
 Another project like SOHO is not going to revive downtown Milwaukie.

-Christi asked over 2 years ago
+Christi asked almost 3 years ago

 Thanks for the question and my apology for the delay.
 The survey helps the city focus resources on the projects / outcomes that are most important to residents.
 I've certainly heard loud and clear that people want another grocery store.
 The good news is that it looks like that we will have a new tenant at the old Albertson's site starting improvements in the spring.
 I don't yet have the details on who it will be but will share here as soon as it is public.